Are you thinking about equipping the best scope for the 300 win mag that you have?

 Weight is always something to think about before buying a scope from the market.
 If you’re not accustomed to heavy scopes you’ll certainly regret having one.
 The lighter scope will give you more reflex and flexibility.
 On the other hand, some high-end scopes tend to be heavier.
 So, before buying a scope you must understand if it suits your shooting style.

 The warranty has become a selling point of most of the scopes right now in the market.
-Tbh, scopes that have true quality in them don’t need a lifetime warranty.
-Yet, offering warranty gives in the users mind a sense of security and a sort of assurance that they will be looked after even after the purchase.
+Tbh, scopes that have true quality in there don’t need a lifetime warranty.
+Yet, offering a warranty gives in the user’s mind a sense of security and a sort of assurance that they will be looked after even after the purchase.

 You can choose a scope that offers you a lifetime warranty.
 But also keep in mind the transferability of the warranty, you may not use a scope for your entire life and may want to sell it to someone for a possible upgrade.